Para obtener información en español, presione aquí.

 The program provides access to higher education to Hispanic Limited English Proficient students (LEP).
 Students are offered college courses in Spanish during the first two years of their curriculum.
 These courses allow the students to make progress in their studies while they acquire the necessary knowledge of English through the English as a Second Language Program (ESL).

-What are the requirements to apply to the university through the SPANISH SPEAKING PROGRAM?
+What are the requirements to apply through the SPANISH SPEAKING PROGRAM?

 1. The student must be Hispanic Limited English Proficient.
 Application for freshman admissions.
 The student must enter the code “SSP” as Special Admissions Program, pay the application fee and submit the application to the Office of Undergraduate Admissions at Kean..